kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 <img src="http://nicholasjhana.github.io/assets/images/jupyter-kernel-stuck.png" alt="" class="full">
 {% endraw %}

-Sometimes when you open jupyter notebook you find that it doesn’t connect to the iPython kernel, or that a specific package won’t load despite it showing up when you call conda list - - v.
+Sometimes when you open jupyter notebook you find that it doesn’t connect to the iPython kernel, or that a specific package won’t load despite it showing up when you call ```conda list -- v```.

 A quick workaround is to reset the iPython kernel your jupyter notebook is connecting to.
 This can be done by closing down the jupyter instance, and from inside the virtual environment calling the command: